kam535/wax-documentation/pages/configuring-collection-settings.md

 1. TOC
 {:toc}

+Note that you must change the site settings, collection settings, and menu settings before your site will work properly.
+You must change the collection settings before you run the Wax tasks in future steps.

 ## Site settings
 The main settings are direct from Jekyll.
 You can learn more through their [configuration guides](https://jekyllrb.com/docs/configuration/).